 The Campaign is broken up into multiple Mission Packs.
 To unlock the next Mission Pack you must complete each of the Missions in the preceding Mission Pack.

-Completing Missions on higher difficulties will yield more Supply Crates, which are the only crates in-game that award Dynore.
+Completing Missions on higher difficulties will yield Supply Crates, these are the only crates in the game that award Dynore.
+Completing these missions on harder difficulties will also complete achievements, which give out additional rewards.

 Crates are boxes that you receive and open after completing every battle.
 They contain all kinds of special loot to help you power up your team.

 Dynore is a universal currency in the game which can be used to buy Circuits and Crates.
-It can also be used to refill spent Arena tickets.
+It can also be used to refill spent Arena tickets and to refresh your selection of Daily Deals.

 Tech are components that you receive from opening reward Crates after completing a Mission.
 Each piece of tech you collect will be geared towards a specific Hero, Sidekick, or Strike.
 Once you’ve collected enough Tech, it can be used to upgrade your Heroes, Sidekicks, and Strikes; increasing their health, damage, or unlocking and improving special abilities!